 1. The customer is aware of your product or service, but not yet engaged.
 You can establish this stage by including several pages of questions that will require the customers to make decisions about your product or service.

-Example: What is this product, and what is it mean to you?
+Example: What is this product, and what does it mean to you?
 What are the benefits of the product?
 Who is it for?
 What is it supposed to accomplish?
 What are the pros and cons?
 Why should I choose this product over other alternatives?

 Example: We offer same-day shipping and the best prices around.